 - Formatting & Style Guide shows how to format papers and provides detailed reference/citation examples.

-These links will remain until the beginning of the Fall, 2020 term, as we transition to the 7th edition of APA Style.
+These links will remain until the end of the Summer, 2020 term, as we transition to the 7th edition of APA Style.
 These resources are no longer being updated.

 - IIRP Writing & APA Style Guidelines (2018)